frenchy64/clob-shell/readline/README.md

   exploration of an idea

-I'm going to be more open to repairing current behavior than I will be to increasing the scope of clob.rebel-readline.
+I'm going to be more open to repairing current behavior than I will be to increasing the scope of clob.readline.

 I will have a preference for creating hooks so that additional functionality can be layered on with libraries.